norbert-acedanski/collatz-conjecture/README.md

 # colatz-conjecture

 # About The Project
-Script provides Collatz conjecture numbers/3n + 1 numbers/Hillstone numbers graph of a given starting number.
+Script provides Collatz conjecture numbers/3n + 1 numbers/Hillstone numbers graph for a given starting number.

 # Built With
 Python 3.8.0